bartashevich/ansible-drac/Readme.md

 `ansible-playbook -f 15 -i example-hosts -l google ping.yml`

+### auto-attach-enable
+Enables virtual media auto-attaching (required for remote files to work)

+### debug
+Connects and runs a "noop" command, printing full response from the remote.

+The debug playbook is useful as a quick "status" check.
+The tasks will almost always succeed but the output will tell you if the DRAC is responding, etc.

+### only-allow-ssh
+Limit DRAC services to ssh.

+**NOTE:** This playbook will execute `racadm racreset` at the end of a successful run.
+You may want to test this on a single DRAC first. :)

 ### ping
 Tests basic pingability of the DRAC from the local system.
 Running the above example should result in some successful and some failed pings.